Bosch OS50VC 1/2-Sheet Orbital Finishing Sander Review

-There aren’t a lot of 1/2-sheet orbital sanders on the market, and this is the only new one that’s come out in the past few years.
-All told, you’ve got a handful of products from such companies as Milwaukee, Festool, Makita, Porter-Cable and Hitachi.
+There aren’t a lot of 1/2-sheet orbital sanders on the market, and the Bosch OS50VC is the only new one that’s come out in the past few years.
+All told you’ve got a handful of products from such companies as Milwaukee, Festool, Makita, Porter-Cable, and Hitachi.
 I’m sure I missed one or two, but that’s about it.
-These are bigger tools that are designed to do finish work on larger areas—like where a smaller orbital would be too inefficient, and sanding with a belt sander and sanding frame might be overkill (not to mention heavy and uneven).
-This thing is also built like a tank, with a chiseled-looking die-cast aluminum gear housing and a forward slanted “attack angle” that makes the tool look a bit more aggressive than the traditional sanders I’m used to seeing.
+These are bigger tools that are designed to do finish work on larger areas.
+Use it where a smaller orbital would be too inefficient, and sanding with a belt sander and sanding frame might be overkill (not to mention heavy and uneven).
+This thing is also built like a tank.
+A chiseled-looking die-cast aluminum gear housing and a forward slanted “attack angle” that makes the tool look a bit more aggressive than the traditional sanders I’m used to seeing.

 Working the Tool

 Sanding itself is super easy as the tool has a trigger switch with the all-important lock-on button.
 You just squeeze the trigger in and you can lock it in position to continue sanding.
-The variable speed dial is located on the right side of the tool and is just within reach of your index finger while sanding.
-For the most part I’ll set-and-forget this and lock on the trigger when I’m working.
-Vibration on this sander is almost nonexistent and the main body is decoupled by pads which more or less float it atop the cast base.
+The variable speed dial is located on the right side of the tool.
+Bosch put it just within reach of your index finger while sanding.
+For the most part, I’ll set-and-forget this and lock on the trigger when I’m working.
+Vibration on this sander is almost nonexistent.
+Pads decouple the main body which more or less floats atop the cast base.

 Bosch OS50VC 1/2 Sheet Sander Specifications

 - Amperage: 3.4